Ibali Photo Collective: Getting ready to launch

 We’re getting close to launching our pilot program of the Ibali Photo Collective, and our intern Gaia Rovelli joined photographer Dave Fisher on another visit to Muizenberg High School to talk to, and photograph our participants through interviews. – By Gaia Rovelli

 Muizenberg Highschool, Second Round

 Friday, August 4th.
 Here we are again in Muizenberg for the Ibali Photo Collective, a collaborative project by Dave Fisher and Penda Trust, that will see photography workshops taught to students at Muizenberg and Masiphumelele High Schools in Cape Town.
-After last week’s preliminary meet-up, the moment had come for us to get to know the final participants.
+After last week’s preliminary meet-up, the moment had come for us to get to know the final participants through interviews.
 In fact, this week we met the girls and boys that will give a face to the 12-weeks photography workshop that will start this month.

 We had left the school last week with many possibly interested participants.
 During the past week, we narrowed the group down to our final group of ten very enthusiast students, who are now ready to face an exciting and challenging project.
 In the following weeks you will have the opportunity to know them better on our blog, as a result of the afternoon we spent together, learning about what this project means to them.
 Even though the day was scheduled as to organize individual interviews with each one of them, I am absolutely sure that their gestures and attitudes were worth more than a thousand words, and nobody could ever raise a doubt on their commitment to the initiative.